VitalLabs/nativestore/README.md

   read-only enforcemenet, etc.  However, if you kow what you are doing you can still access values using constructs like (aget native "field") and get near-optimal read performance on natives.

-- Use NativeStore responsibly.
+Use NativeStore responsibly.
 We emphasized maximal performance, reasonable flexiblity, with only a modicum of safety.
 Safety requires adherence to the conventions mentioned above.
 All these tradeoffs may be reconsidered in future revisions of the NativeStore.
 NativeStore should be considered at an Alpha level of completeness.

-# Using with Derive
+# Integrating with Derive

 Here is a native-store powered derive function with attention paid to copying.

 ```
-(define-derivation note [db note-id]
+(defnd note [db note-id]
   (let [note   (db note-id)
         sender (:sender note)]                       ;; via native refs
     (-> note
 		(assoc      :note-class (f-of-note note)     ;; ensure a copy
 		(update-in! :date       human-readable)      ;; mutation
 		(assoc!     :content    escape-content)))))  ;; mutation
 ```

-Writing the original note pullutes the DB so is an error (via the read-only flag on natives) but the assoc copy is now mutable.
+Overwriting the original note would pullute the DB in an untrackable way so is an error (via the read-only flag on natives) but the copy is mutable.
+Attribute references that use the reference object also participate in the dependency tracking protocol.